What are dentures?

 in the fitting of this type of denture procedure may be needed as healing occurs.

-In some cases, select roots are retained or dental implants are placed and the complete
+In some cases, certain roots are kept or dental implants are placed and the complete

 or partial denture is made to fit over these roots or implants .
 The appliance is